MarcZenn/CommonSenseDiet---App/README.md

 The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you (or not healthy for you) with a simple yes or no...thats it.
 Nothing more.
 Simply look up your foods/meals and get a YES or NO response.
+What do we know about nutrition?...
+Nothing!
+We just go off of ingredients and nutrition facts and give you our best, common sense, opinion.

 While the developers of this project want to keep this simple, we are eager to maintin a robust, collaborative, open-source code base.